The Incredibles (franchise): The Incredibles (2004)

 The Incredibles is Pixar's sixth film.
-The story revolves around Bob and Helen Parr, a couple of superheroes, known as Mr. Incredible and Elastigirl, that attempt to live a quiet suburban life with their three children as a result of a government mandate that forces them to hide their powers and become ordinary citizens.
+The story revolves around Robert "Bob" Parr and Helen Parr, a couple of superheroes known as Mr. Incredible and Elastigirl, that attempt to live a quiet mediocre suburban life with their three children as a result of a government mandate formed out of a series of lawsuits involving superheroes that forced them to retire from hero work and hide their powers and become ordinary citizens.
 However, Bob's desire of helping people draws the entire family into a confrontation with a vengeful fan-turned-foe.

 Incredibles 2 (2018)

 Incredibles 2 is Pixar's twentieth film.
 The film follows Helen as she is chosen by a telecommunications corporation to pull off a publicity stunt with the goal of regaining the public's trust in superheroes while Bob is left to care for their kids, Violet, Dash and Jack-Jack.
 However, the family is called into action once again when Helen clashes against a new foe who seeks to turn the populace against all superheroes.